ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 **Problem**: which meaning determines the analyticity may be relative to concept scheme.

-**Fine**: He disagree but he think it's hard to deny
+**Fine**: He disagrees, but he thinks it's hard to deny

 **Why analyticity fails to define meaning?** Analyticity does not distinguish the source.
 We cannot say an analytic statement is true in virtue of meaning.
 People can agree on the analyticity of a proposition while disagree with why it is analytic.

 > Why do I need to distinguish the source of analyticity anyway?
 Can't I just say this is stipulated to be true, like a rule in chess?
 "There is a queen" is true because it is a rule, bot because of the meaning of queen or chess.
 > Kit Fine might respond that, I have to take all analytic truth to be primitive.
 But surely we want to say some analytic truth has explanation and is not primitive.
-Therefore we need a finer-grained concept of meaning.
+Therefore, we need a finer-grained concept of meaning.
 > Also, I can say there is a set of primitive vocabulary.
 Any non-primitive vocabulary must be defined in terms of primitive vocabulary.
 Then an analytic sentence is true in virtue of all the non-primitive vocabulary in a sentence.
 This solution may cause the problem that $P=P$ is analytic in virtue of the meaning of P, though.
 But I believe there are some complicated technical move that may avoid this.

 ### Conceptual Analysis

-The relation between definendum and definiens cannot be captured by synonyms.
-Giveing an artificial definition is pesudo-analysis.
+The relation between definiendum and definiens cannot be captured by synonyms.
+Giving an artificial definition is pseudo-analysis.